Golden Gate Bridge - 10 viewpoints of the bridge

 Lover's Lane in the Presidio

-Lover's Lane is the oldest walkway in the Presidio, stretching a half-mile from the Presidio Gate at the corner of Presidio and Pacific Avenues in Presidio Heights.
-You walk through eucalyptus groves and also have a beautiful view of the Golden Gate Bridge through the trees.
-This finally disappears more and more from view, the closer you get to the main post of the Presidio.
+Lover's Lane is the oldest walking path in the Presidio, stretching for half a mile from the Presidio Gate at the corner of Presidio and Pacific Avenue in Presidio Heights.

 © San Francisco Travel